SmartThingsUle/DLNA-PLAYER/README.md

 # DLNA-PLAYER
-Generic DLNA Player to Smartthings v 1.5.7
+Generic DLNA Player to Smartthings v 1.9.0

+Its necessary to update MediaRenderer Connect and Dlna-Player You must uninstall all your MediaRenderes and install again after update.

 **Installing The MediaRenderer Connect**